Moïse Tshombe: Portrayals

 The plot of the 1978 war film The Wild Geese is based in part on speculation that Tshombe's plane had initially been diverted to Rhodesia before being sent to Algeria.
-The film's characters Colonel Allen Faulkner and President Julius Limbani were largely based on Tshombe and his military ally Maj.
-"Mad Mike" Hoare.
+The film's characters Colonel Allen Faulkner and President Julius Limbani were largely based on Tshombe and his military ally Mad Mike Hoare.

 Tshombe has been played twice by the French actor Pascal N'Zonzi, first in the 2000 film Lumumba and again in the 2011 film Mister Bob.
 He was portrayed by Danny Sapani in the 2016 film The Siege of Jadotville.